IcePlugins/CopiedLobbyMess/README.md

  - Camera mode(mess config) - Fakes the allowed camera mode on the server
  - Gold Only(mess config) - Makes the server appear to be gold only
  - Has Battleye(mess config) - Fakes if the server has battleye or not
- - Is Vannila - Makes the server look like it is vanilla by removing the plugin list and faking the filter check
+ - Is Vanilla - Makes the server look like it is vanilla by removing the plugin list and faking the filter check

 # Difficulty